-IOWA CITY, Iowa – The University of Iowa men’s basketball team picked up its third straight Big Ten win with a, 93-84, overtime win against Michigan on Thursday night on Mediacom Court at Carver-Hawkeye Arena.
+IOWA CITY, Iowa – The University of Iowa men’s basketball team picked up its third straight Big Ten victory with a, 93-84, overtime win against Michigan on Thursday night on Mediacom Court at Carver-Hawkeye Arena.
 Iowa improves to 3-3 in the conference and 11-6 on the season.

 The Hawkeyes trailed Michigan for 34 minutes of game time, were down three points at halftime, and saw the deficit reach as high as 10 points in the second period prior to the comeback that forced overtime.